 Insurance costs another linked products

 Some Banks take at completion an amount of funds to cover any first year’s insurance policies that are tied into the rate given.
 This will normally include buildings insurance which is payable via an annual premium and may include other insurances like life policies.

 Life cover costs are always given at application, often the Banks in Spain have no facility to provide offline quotes, and buildings insurance costs are provided after valuation and when the rebuild figure is known.

 Mortgage information contact us today

 Mortgage deed tax

 AJD tax, known as mortgage deed tax, is not a Bank cost but a tax on the inception of a new loan.
 The cost of this tax comes from a rather complicated formula based on the risk of the total loan exposure.

 Broker or advice fees

 Total Mortgage in Spain costs

 In total you can expect the costs of the advice, the arranging and completing on a mortgage in Spain to equate to around 2% of lending.
 This may be a higher percentage on smaller loans due to minimum charges for valuations or arrangement fees that apply and a slightly lower percentage on larger loans due to maximum fees in some areas.

-For free mortgage advice and financial approvals contact us today.
+For free mortgage information and financial approvals contact us today.